 6. Global watchlists: money laundering risk indicators or something else?

-7. Financial intelligence units and data black holes?
+7. Financial Intelligence Units or data black holes?

 8. The ‘fingers crossed’ approach to money laundering prevention